-Tamburlaine Organic Wines's journey to 'Contemporary Organics' has begun in the late '90s and still continues today.
-We believe in continuously improving our practices.
+Tamburlaine Organic Wines's journey to 'Contemporary Organics' begun in the late '90s and still continues today.
+We believe in continuously improving our practices in our vineyards and wineries.
 Not because it is fashionable to be Organic, Carbon Zero or 'Eco-Friendly', but for one simple reason: It makes sense.

 Tamburlaine was established in 1966 by Cessnock doctor Lance Allen.
 In 1985 the winery was purchased by a small group of friends and relatives led by Managing Director and Chief Winemaker, Mark Davidson.
 Mark has taken a long-term view in building a unique winemaking philosophy incorporating what we call 'Contemporary Organics'.
-Grape growing and winemaking practices based on modern scientific thinking without accepting the chemical residues involved in non-organic practices.
-This has involved constant research and development and has presented us with many challenges along the way, however, we came out stronger than ever and now enjoy an enviable position as Australia’s largest producer to fully embrace an organic winemaking future.
+Our holistic approach includes grape growing and winemaking practices based on modern scientific thinking without accepting the chemical residues involved in non-organic practices.
+But converting to organics has not come easily, it has involved many years of research and development and has presented us with many challenges along the way.
+However, we came out stronger than ever and now enjoy an enviable position as one of Australia’s leading organic producers.

 We are constantly improving our vineyards

 The transformation in our Hunter and Orange Region vineyards in NSW as we have implemented new contemporary organic thinking is incredible.
 The health of the soils and the vines themselves is very evident, consistently yielding fruit of the highest quality.

 While the winery started on a modest 14-hectare vineyard in the Hunter Valley, the major Tamburlaine vineyard expansion has been in Orange.

 “Tamburlaine now owns and contracts in the vicinity of 450 vineyard hectares and currently produces, between Orange and the Hunter, approximately 200,000 cases annually,” Mark explained.